-A staggering 65 million people worldwide have been displaced by violence or persecution.
-Immigration issues have roiled U.S. politics and upended the European Union.
-In these hot spots and beyond, policymakers have little trustworthy research to guide them, and public opinion is easily clouded by misinformation and partisanship.
+A record number of people have been displaced by violence globally.
+Immigration issues have roiled U.S. politics, upended the European Union, and sparked debate in countries around the world.
+In these environments, policymakers have little trustworthy research to guide them, and public opinion is easily clouded by misinformation and partisanship.